-Within the General Urban Area, 122 street townhouses have been proposed and will be designed to:
+Within the General Urban Area, 90 street townhouse units and 68 Back-to-back townhouse units have been proposed and will be designed to:

-- Provide significant views into the NHS and SWM pond by ensuring sufficient separation distance between townhouse blocks and siting buildings to back onto the NHS and SWM block. - Provide a maximum 8 dwelling units within one townhouse block. - Create visually interesting facades through consideration to the proportions, massing, plane variations and wall openings of the dwelling elevations. - Complement the architectural design of dwellings in adjacent communities. - Provide a variety of housing styles and sizes to create a visually interesting streetscape. - Integrate garages into the main building massing, and limit projections beyond the main wall of the dwelling.
+- Provide significant views into the NHS and SWM pond by providing a 1.2 metre separation distance and/or a walkway between townhouse blocks and siting buildings along the NHS and SWM block. - Provide a maximum 8 dwelling units within one street townhouse block. - Provide a maximum of 16 dwelling units within one back-to-back townhouse block. - Create visually interesting facades through consideration to the proportions, massing, plane variations and wall openings of the dwelling elevations. - Complement the architectural design of dwellings in adjacent communities. - Provide a variety of housing styles and sizes to create a visually interesting streetscape. - Integrate garages into the main building massing, and limit projections beyond the main wall of the dwelling. - Limit the number of risers needed to access units.
+If stairs are required, ensure they do not exceed 8 to 10 risers. - Locate utilities in accordance with Town Engineering Standards and incorporate into the building design, where feasible.